Guide to vegan thriving

 If you are reading this, it may be no surprise to you: there are few greater causes of preventable, intense suffering than the cruelty inflicted on non-human animals for human consumption and use.
 The ordeal of animals on so-called “factory farms” is horrendous.
 They are treated abusively as objects and often spend their entire lives in cramped, barren conditions, in many cases in cages where they cannot even move.
 Their lives end at slaughterhouses where most of them die in fear and often in great pain.
 The lives of dairy cows are no better, as they are repeatedly and forcibly impregnated, and their children are taken away from them and kept in solitary cages for veal production.
 Chickens are among the worst treated of all.
 All of them - cows, pigs, sheep, turkeys, chickens - are conscious, emotional beings with the ability to feel and show love.
 They are also intelligent, with abilities that rival those of our pet dogs and cats.
 Even fish, who lack the ability to display emotions on their faces, are surprisingly intelligent and feel emotions.
 When they are killed by suffocation or lifted up through a hook in the mouth they suffer greatly, and those raised on farms are also forced to spend their entire lives at extremely high densities.

-Shifting towards a plant-based diet has a direct impact in reducing animal suffering due to one’s eating habits.
+Shifting to a plant-based diet has a direct impact in reducing animal suffering due to one’s eating habits.
 It also reduces one’s environmental imprint.
 Paying attention to a few details, plant-based eating can improve health and longevity while maintaining or increasing strength and endurance.

 Is it all or nothing?